In the past several years, the banking industry in India has witnessed growth at a steady pace.

 The sector witnessed a discrepancy rate of 10.13% in 2018.
 In other words, the number of people misrepresenting their credentials or lying on resumes is highest in the BFSI sector, according to this ET article.

-Pre-employment background checks are vital in the banking industry where sensitive financial and personal data about their customers, stakeholders and insurers are handled by the staff.
+Financial background check for employment is vital in the banking industry where sensitive financial and personal data about their customers, stakeholders, and insurers are handled by the staff.
 The sensitive information includes customers’ financial records, passwords needed for the fund transfer and corporate protocol.
 It is paramount for the BFSI industry to be driven by an ethical workforce.

 Naturally, precautions should be taken to ensure the security and reputation of the banking facility.
-The trust deficit in this specific industry can be solved by adopting pre-emptive measures such as employee background verification.
+The trust deficit in this specific industry can be solved by adopting pre-emptive measures such as these financial background checks.

 Here are 3 significant reasons why a pre-employment background verification is essential, especially in the banking industry:

 A banking facility has access to cash, accounts, and sensitive documents of all sorts.
 In a world where cyber hacks and data breaches are prevalent, they need to ensure that the customer information always stays protected.

 By conducting a background verification, they can double-check the potential hires’ work history, how compliant they are with the banking industry regulations; and whether they have done the work they say they have.